Dre Campbell Farm

 Worms, bugs, bird droppings, mold, and contaminated dirt can affect your health.
 Also, some of these contaminants can be very unsightly and disgusting on your dinner plate.

-Using these natural approaches when cleaning vegetables and fruits will help to ensure that they are fit for consumption.
+Using these natural methods to clean fruits and vegetables will help ensure they are safe to consume.

 Sasha Campbell